JackieDo/Artisan-PHP-CS-Fixer/README.md

 | [3.x](https://github.com/JackieDo/Artisan-PHP-CS-Fixer/tree/master) | 8.x and later    |

 > **Note:** This documentation is used for branch 3.x

+## Note for the version 3.x
+If you have used this package before, please see [here](UPGRADING.md#from-v2x-to-v3x) for the change in v3.x

 ## Installation
 You can install this package through [Composer](https://getcomposer.org).
 At the root of your Laravel application directory, run the following command (in any terminal client):